 For more, click here.

 Deere & Co.
-(DE), the world’s largest maker of agricultural equipment, said the U.S. Securities and Exchange Commission completed an investigation of the company and doesn’t plan to pursue any enforcement action.
+(DE:US), the world’s largest maker of agricultural equipment, said the U.S. Securities and Exchange Commission completed an investigation of the company and doesn’t plan to pursue any enforcement action.

 Deere fully cooperated with the SEC, the Moline, Illinois- based company said yesterday in a statement.